Rewriting in progress. Last changes: 6-august-2019

 This feature was available only for Komodo and not for the other blockchains created with Komodo technology.

-Komodo scaling technology leverages the security provided by dPoW to create multiple blockchains that can do cross-chain transactions with each other.
-Extensive use of burn protocol and Merkle of Merkle of Merkle roots allow to erase coins from one chain and recreate the exact amount on another one.
-Any blockchain created with Komodo tech can scale using this method, by adding another ‘parallel chain’ to its ‘cluster’ (that is a group of fungible chains that maintain the same overall supply across them).
+Komodo on-chain scaling technology leverages the security provided by delayed-PoW to create multiple chains that can do cross-chain transactions with each other.
+Extensive use of burn protocol and Merkle-of-Merkle-of-Merkle-roots allow to erase coins from one chain and recreate the exact amount on another one.

-Komodo has implemented the ‘Custom Consensus’ technology (previously known as ‘Crypto Conditions’), an UTXO-based smart contract protocol that is completely different from other existing technologies (in fact ‘smart contracts’ are a sub-set of what the CC tech can do).
+Komodo has implemented the Antara Framework technology (previously known as ‘Crypto Conditions’ or ‘Custom Consensus’), an UTXO-based Turing-complete protocol that is completely different from other smart contract technologies (in fact ‘smart contracts’ is a sub-set of what it can do).

-Blockchain innovations can be integrated via a custom CC module and they allow significant customization at consensus level that otherwise would be extremely hard to do.
-For example Verus coin, that is a Komodo fork, has used CC to solve the Nothing-at-Stake and Weak Subjectivty problems of PoS and it took only a few weeks of work.
-The Verushash algo is now one of the options a developer can choose when creating a new blockchain.
+For example Verus coin has used Antara to solve the Nothing-at-Stake and Weak Subjectivty problems of PoS and it took only a few weeks of work.
+Verushash is now one of the consensus algo a developer can choose when creating a Smartchain.

 - CC-Faucet: anybody can add funds or ask for 0.1 coins